davestange/predict_plays/README.md

 With hyperparameters, n_estimators=32, it achieved an accuracy of 74.3% and a precision of 0.6923 in 0.09 secs.

 Real world scenarios:
-- Scenario 1) QB spike: predicted 0.74 (actual 1.00), underperformed by 25.5
+- Scenario 1) pistol formation: predicted 0.70 (actual 0.65), outperformed by 5.5
-- Scenario 2) wildcat formation: predicted 0.74 (actual 0.85), underperformed by 10.6
+- Scenario 2) wildcat formation: predicted 0.73 (actual 0.85), underperformed by 12.1
-- Scenario 3) shotgun formation: predicted 0.74 (actual 0.75), underperformed by 0.1
+- Scenario 3) shotgun formation: predicted 0.75 (actual 0.75), outperformed by 0.6
 - Scenario 4) one score game: predicted 0.73 (actual 0.59), outperformed by 13.8
 - Scenario 5) 1st and 10: predicted 0.68 (actual 0.50), outperformed by 18.0
 - Scenario 6) 3rd and long: predicted 0.95 (actual 0.92), outperformed by 2.5